Ejostol/Falling-Stands-/paper.md

        url="https://upload.wikimedia.org/wikipedia/commons/5/51/Takashina_Takakane_001.JPG">

-<span eid="Q5586">Katsushika Hokusai’s</span> woodblock prints of Mishima Pass in Kai province, from the series [*Thirty-Six Views of Mount Fuji*] (https://digital.cincinnatilibrary.org/digital/collection/p16998coll21/id/15)(1830-1832), is dominated by an enormous _Cryptomeria japonica_ trunk.
+<span eid="Q5586">Katsushika Hokusai’s</span> woodblock prints of Mishima Pass in Kai province, from the series [*Thirty-Six Views of Mount Fuji*](https://digital.cincinnatilibrary.org/digital/collection/p16998coll21/id/15)(1830-1832), is dominated by an enormous _Cryptomeria japonica_ trunk.
 The tree dwarfs the travelers, some of whom are attempting to measure it's size, and visually competes with the wonderment of <span eid="Q39231">Mount Fuji</span>.
 Hokusai started this series when he was seventy in response to the cultural fascination with the mountain as an object of pilgrimage, due to its scenic beauty as well as mythical connection with immortality.
 Despite the identified location, this print may not be an accurate topographic representation but an attempt to capture the mood and character of the Japanese landscape.[^9]

 <param ve-image
        label="Mishima Pass in Kai, a wood print of Mt.
 Fuji with Cryptomeria.
 Printed by Katsushika Hokusai between 1830 and 1832.
 Metropolitan Museum of Art, The Howard Mansfield Collection, Purchase, Rogers Fund, 1936"